At least 1 dead, multiple people missing in Oklahoma after more than a dozen tornadoes hit 3 states, officials say - KESQ

 A woman in Choctaw County, Oklahoma, was injured by a falling tree as she was trying to get to a storm shelter, Lewis Collins, a volunteer at the Choctaw Office of Emergency Management, told CNN.
 It’s unclear whether a tornado had occurred in that area.

-Oklahoma Gov. Kevin Stitt he’s praying for those impacted by the tornadoes.
+Oklahoma Gov. Kevin Stitt said he’s praying for those impacted by the tornadoes.

 “Search & rescue teams and generators forwarded to the Idabel area,” he sad.
 “Storms hit in Bryan, Choctaw, and Le Flore counties, among others.
 Additional flash flooding in some areas.”